-To see if the Town will vote to appropriate from available funds such sums of money necessary to pay prior year unpaid bills listed below:
+To see if the Town will vote to appropriate from certified Free Cash such sums of money necessary to pay prior year unpaid bills listed below:

-DATE ТО AMOUNT
+DATE то AMOUNT

 June 30, 2022 KP Law \$1,580.00

 June 30, 2022 KP Law \$260.00

 TOTAL \$1,840.00

-Explanation: Massachusetts General Law requires that unpaid bills from a previous fiscal year be authorized by a nine-tenths vote at Town Meeting.
+Explanation: Massachusetts General Law requires that unpaid bills from a previous fiscal year be authorized by a four-fifths vote at Town Meeting.
 This article will authorize the payment of outstanding bills from the last fiscal year (FY2022).